-With few exceptions, school health centers are abortion referral centers.
-If they send girls to an off-site location, the school health center often serves as a “Make it Go Away” remedy for vulnerable young high school women.
-What about the other options that constitute a woman’s “choice”?
-Most high schools are sorely lacking accessible pregnancy support for students, and even less have adoption referral services.
+With few exceptions, a college health center is an abortion referral center.
+Whether they commit abortions directly on campus or they send students to an off-site location, the college health center often serves as a “Make it Go Away’ remedy for vulnerable young college women.
+What about the other options that constitute a woman’s “choice?’
+Most colleges are sorely lacking accessible pregnancy support for undergraduates and even fewer have adoption referral services.

 Step 1: Gather Information

 Brainstorm how you want to target your investigation by asking yourself these questions: